Your cart

 Mattress Type Approx Firmness (1–10) Thickness Core Materials Cooling Performance Support Level Pressure Relief Responsiveness Motion Isolation Durability Outlook

-Serta Perfect Sleeper Innerspring or hybrid Plush to firm range Around 12–14 in 825-count coil unit with gel memory foam comfort layers Moderate, with breathable cover and gel foams Reliable, with extra center-third reinforcement Good on plusher models; average on firm Lively response from coils Moderate; some transfer through springs Solid; traditional coil design
+Serta Perfect Sleeper Innerspring or hybrid Plush to firm range Around 12–14 in Pocketed coil system with memory foam and polyfoam comfort layers Moderate, with breathable cover and gel foams Reliable, with extra center-third reinforcement Good on plusher models; average on firmer builds Lively response from coils Moderate; some transfer through springs Solid; coil-forward design

-Serta Arctic Foam or hybrid Medium to medium-soft About 13.5 in Multi-layer cooling foams with Reactex tech over coils or foam core Very high; designed as cooling flagship Good under back and side sleepers; softer for stomach Excellent contouring; deep cradle Slower, memory-rich response Very strong on all-foam; good on hybrid Strong, premium build
+Serta Arctic Foam or hybrid Medium to medium-soft About 13.5 in Multi-layer cooling foams with Reactex tech over coils or foam core Very high; designed as a cooling specialist Good under back and side sleepers; softer for stomach Excellent contouring; deep cradle Slower, memory-rich response Very strong on foam; good on hybrid Strong, premium build

-Serta Serene Sky Innerspring Medium to medium-firm Around 11–12 in Bonnell or pocketed coils with basic comfort foam Fair; airflow through coils helps Adequate, better for lighter and average weights Limited for bony side sleepers High bounce, classic spring feel Lower; movement passes easily Reasonable if weight stays moderate
+Serta Serene Sky Innerspring Medium to medium-firm Around 11–12 in Coil system with basic comfort foam layers Fair; airflow through coils helps Adequate, better for lighter and average weights Limited for bony side sleepers High bounce, classic spring feel Lower; movement passes easily Reasonable if weight stays moderate

 What We Tested and How We Tested It

-During this Serta Mattress series, we followed the same protocol used in our other brand projects.
-Each mattress spent at least three weeks in rotation across our testers’ actual bedrooms.
-Every person logged a minimum of eight full nights on each model, plus shorter “lab” sessions where we captured temperature readings, surface mapping with pressure mats, and edge-sitting compression.
+Each mattress spent at least three weeks in our rotation.
+Every tester logged at least eight full nights on each model, plus shorter bench sessions where we tracked temperature change, pressure mapping, and edge-sitting compression.
+For the full protocol, see How We Test Mattresses.

 Serta Mattress: Our Testing Experience